 |Pancreatic tumor or cyst

 ||25-60 percent (males)

 *Compiled from a survey of papers from 1976-2004, including data from the VHL Family Alliance.
 Frequency of pheochromocytoma varies widely depending on genotype.

 "VHLFA Handbook."
 VHL Family Alliance.
 Last revised: 01/2005

 Regardless of whether an at-risk individual decides to pursue genetic testing, he or she should be regularly monitored for the development of benign and malignant tumors associated with Von Hippel-Lindau syndrome.

 While many of the tumors associated with Von Hippel-Lindau are benign, they should be followed closely or treated as their growth can cause other problems.
 For example, retinal hemangioblastomas can lead to loss of vision and pheochromocytomas can cause high blood pressure.
 Regular screening and appropriate management has been shown to reduce mortality and morbidity from this condition.

-It is important for VHL patients to be screened regularly for these issues through:
+It is important for patients with Von Hippel-Lindau syndrome to be screened regularly for these issues:

-It is important to note that management of tumors differs depending on whether an individual develops a tumor as a result of having VHL as opposed to developing a sporadic tumor that is not caused by VHL.
-An individual with VHL who develops a tumor should consult a physician with expertise in the management of this condition.
+It is important to note that management of tumors differ depending on whether an individual develops a tumor as a result of having Von Hippel-Lindau syndrome or develops a sporadic tumor.
+An individual with Von Hippel-Lindau syndrome who develops a tumor should consult a physician with expertise in the management of this condition.

 Adults and older children and adolescents should avoid the use of tobacco products, which increase the risk for kidney cancer.